 Why not inspire ourselves with our dreams?
-I like the word aspiration.
+Think of the word aspiration.
 It means ambition, longing for something of higher value, a cherished desire.
 The root word means to breathe on or to give life to.
 Instead of making resolutions to re-solve our weaknesses, think about aspirations and breathing life into your dreams.
 That will motivate you, giving you a better chance of success.

-There is nothing wrong with your business or with you, just as you are.
-But, that doesn’t mean you aren’t still growing, evolving, improving.
+There is nothing wrong with your business or with you, you’re OK just as you are.
+But, that doesn’t mean you aren’t still growing, evolving, and improving.
 Try aspirations, not resolutions:

-- Relish your recent accomplishments, achievements, lessons, insights.
+- Relish your recent accomplishments, achievements, lessons, and insights.

 - Focus on what you’ve learned from your mistakes and challenges.

 - Daydream about where you might go next – what you would like to accomplish